 Yes, you can run Roon, JRiver Media Center, Audirvana, Tidal, Qobuz (if available) and much more.
 In fact, any music app that runs on Windows 10 can be run on this unit.
 All Baetis Audio models can serve as a Roon core, endpoint or both.
 Your Tidal streaming never sounded so good!
 Tell us what you want and we can set it up for you.

-The Revolution XV certainly can!
+The Reference X3 certainly can!
 The system is powered by an AMD APU, which handles 4K very well with HDR up to 30 fps.

 Yes, you can use an iOS or Android device to control playback.
 You can even use another computer, or control the system directly with a wireless keyboard and trackpad from your listening position.

 The big difference is in the expandability of the systems and how they handle video.
 They sound the same for 2-channel audio via AES-EBU, SPDIF and USB, but the Reference 3B can add other outputs such as audiophile grade ethernet and I2S all at the same time.
 The Reference 3B models with graphics card options handle 4K HDR video beautifully – unrivalled by anything else.
 The X3 model works harder to produce a picture that is not quite as stunning.
 There are a few other minor differences that will not affect sound quality.

 In addition to the AES-EBU, SPDIF and HDMI outputs, you can opt to get an additional audiophile grade USB, I2S or network output, which means pretty much all DACs are covered.
 We can even build you a custom Baetis that doesn’t have the AES, only SPDIF, to allow you to add two of the following: USB, I2S and network cards.
 As usual, speak to us about your needs, and we’ll find a solution for you.

 There is a two year parts and labour warranty on these.
 However, as usual, we always listen to each case on its own merits and do the reasonable thing if you need service outside the warranty period, depending on the circumstances.